 Result of the recognition procedure

-Your foreign professional qualification will be recognised if it is equivalent to the German one.
+Your foreign professional qualification will be recognised as long as it is equivalent to a German one.
 If any substantial differences are found in the equivalence assessment, the type of profession will be a determining factor:

-If you come from a non-EU country and substantial differences were found in your equivalence assessment, you can obtain a residence permit for the purpose of obtaining recognition for professional qualifications.
+If you come from a non-EU country and substantial differences were found in your equivalence assessment, you can get a residence permit for the purpose of obtaining recognition for professional qualifications.
 This applies regardless of whether the profession is regulated or non-regulated.
 It allows you to enter Germany to complete an adaptation programme or take a refresher training course.
 Further information can be found in our “Visa for the recognition of professional qualifications” section.

 If you still lack some qualifications for full recognition, you can continue your education in Germany with a so-called adaptation qualification (Anpassungsqualifizierung).
 The contents of this qualification measure can vary greatly, depending on your profession and your level of knowledge.
 It is conceivable, for example, that you learn job-related German, or broaden your technical or theoretical knowledge.
-If you complete your course successfully, you can then have your vocational qualification recognized as equivalent and work in your profession in Germany.
+If you complete your course successfully, you can then have your vocational qualification recognised as equivalent and work in your profession in Germany.

 The Quick-Check on this portal will help you to assess your chances of living and working in Germany.

 Cost of the recognition procedure

 The recognition procedure can cost up to €600, or more, depending on the specific case.
 Examples of additional costs, which may be incurred for a recognition procedure, include fees for documents, translations and certifications, travel expenses, and possibly fees for adaptation programmes or refresher training courses, if needed.
 You may be eligible for funding to help with these costs.
 Further information can be found in the “Recognition in Germany” portal.